Abhyuday180/sp25-cse110-lab4/expose/javascript/part2.md

 == converts types when they aren't the same and is considered loose-equality.
 === requires the type to be the same and is considered strict-equality.
 === is safer.

+Question 17:
+[2, 4, 6] will be the result.
+This is because for every iteration, callback is called on the number in the array and it is pushed to newArr.

+Question 19:
+1
+4
+3
+2
+will be printed, in this order.